 During my PhD I focused on finding schemes to verify the correctness of the outputs of noisy quantum computers.
 Together with my supervisor and some colleagues I developed a protocol to assess how close the “noisy” outputs are to the correct ones.
 Importantly, our protocol does not require classical simulation of quantum computations and is fully scalable for the long term.
 In collaboration with a research team at IBM we have tested this protocol on two experimental devices, demonstrating the effectiveness of our method as well as its practicality."

 Many congratulations to Sam on this prize!
-Sam is currently a postdoctoral researcher at the University of Waterloo, Canada.
+Sam is currently a postdoctoral researcher at the University of WaterlooLink opens in a new window, Canada.